hmsiccbl/screensaver-docs/admin/screenresult-file-format.md

 * Mock data columns for each type of assay_data_type that can be recorded.
 * Mock data for each of the mock columns.

+## Screen Result File Format

+The Excel file for result loading has 3 worksheets:
+* "screen": indicates the facility_id (screen #)
+* "data_column": The worksheet where data columns are defined.
+* "data": all sheets after the "data_column" sheet will be read in as data sheets.

 ## Data Columns worksheet

-The Excel file for result loading has 3 worksheets:

-"screen": indicates the facility_id (screen #)

-"data_column": The worksheet where data columns are defined.
-Column name, title, data type, decimal places (for non-integer numeric), read-out type (for raw data), and how derived (for result values calculated from raw data) are defined here.
-"Name" is a shortened, lower case version of the title, and used for defining columns used for derived values.
-"Title" indicates the column headers that will be displayed in the data view for a screen.

-Screen positives are defined as either boolean_positive_indicator (with positive = TRUE) or partition_positive_indicator (with positive either S, M, or W).
-These are the wells that are counted for total positives in the positives summary.

 Each of the columns of data on the data worksheets are defined in the data columns worksheet.